nbransby/dialogue-builder/README.md

     consume(message: Message): string[];
 }
 ````
-The `Dialogue` class constructor has two required args, the first is the dialogue (the return value from the [`dialogue` function](#dialogue-function) and the second is the storage handler, you need to pass an object conforming to the following interface to store the dialog state, typically under your user record in a persistence storage mechanism on your choosing:
+The `Dialogue` class constructor has two required args, the first is the dialogue (the return value from the [`dialogue` function](#dialogue-function) and the second is the storage handler, you need to pass an object conforming to the following interface to store the dialogue state, typically under your user record in a persistence storage mechanism on your choosing:
 ````typescript
 interface Storage {
     store(state: Object): void;